 Rhabdomyosarcoma can form in many different places in the body and the surgery will be different for each site.
 Surgery to treat rhabdomyosarcoma of the eye or genital areas is usually a biopsy.
 Chemotherapy, and sometimes radiation therapy, may be given before surgery to shrink large tumors.

-Even if the doctor removes all the cancer that can be seen at the time of the surgery, patients will be given chemotherapy after surgery to kill any cancer cells that are left.
+After the doctor removes all the cancer that can be seen at the time of the surgery, patients will be given chemotherapy after surgery to kill any cancer cells that are left.
 Radiation therapy may also be given.
-Treatment given after the surgery to lower the risk that the cancer will come back, is called adjuvant therapy.
+Treatment given after the surgery, to lower the risk that the cancer will come back, is called adjuvant therapy.

 The type and amount of radiation therapy and when it is given depends on the age of the child, the type of rhabdomyosarcoma, where in the body the tumor started, how much tumor remained after surgery, and whether there is tumor in the nearby lymph nodes.